compsocialscience/summer-institute/2022/howard-mathematica/index.md

 Participation is restricted to Ph.D. students, postdoctoral researchers, and untenured faculty within 7 years of their Ph.D.
 We welcomed applicants from all backgrounds and fields of study, especially applicants from groups currently under-represented in computational social science.
 About thirty participants were invited, and participants were expected to fully attend and participate in the entire program.

-SICSS-Howard/Mathematica is groundbreaking for a number of reasons.
-Most notably because it is the first Summer Institute held at a Historically Black College or University (HBCU).
-It also has the benefit of a deeply invested partner, Mathematica. and a topical focus on antiblack racism and inequity.
+SICSS-Howard/Mathematica is groundbreaking for a number of reasons: 1) we are the first Summer Institute held at a Historically Black College or University (HBCU), 2) we have the benefit of a deeply invested partner, Mathematica, and finally 3) we have a topical focus on antiblack racism and inequity.

 [Application materials](https://compsocialscience.github.io/summer-institute/2022/howard-mathematica/apply) are due 11:59pm EST on March 31st.